ssanj/babyloncandle/posts/2020-06-13-contravariant-functors-are-weird.md

 ![Polarity of the Predicate Type Constructor](/images/contravariant/predicate-polarity.png)

-We can see that the type variable `a` within the definition of the `Predicate` type constructor occurs in a contravariant position.
+We can see that the type variable `a` within the definition of the `Predicate` type constructor occurs in an input position.
 This indicates that we can't create a (Covariant) Functor instance for this data type.

 But we want to map things!
 What do we do?